ladyofthelog/sample-ao3-notebooks/README.md

 # sample-ao3-notebooks

-Here are some sample notebooks using the code in the fork of AO3 in my repo.
+Here is a sample notebook using my ao3 fork.